Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020: Context and earlier regulations

-In response to the developing COVID-19 pandemic the UK government issued advice to English schools on 12 March 2020 that they should cancel trips abroad, and on 16 March that the public should avoid non-essential travel, crowded places, and visits to care homes.
+In response to the developing COVID-19 pandemic the UK government had issued advice to English schools on 12 March 2020 that they should cancel trips abroad, and on 16 March that the public should avoid non-essential travel, crowded places, and visits to care homes.
 This was followed by the closure of schools, colleges and nurseries from 21 March.

 On 21 March the government used emergency powers to make business closure regulations, enforcing the closure in England of businesses selling food and drink for consumption on the premises, as well as a range of other businesses such as nightclubs and indoor leisure centres where a high risk of infection could be expected.
 Five days later the restrictions were made more extensive.
 On 26 March 2020 the even more stringent Lockdown Regulations came into force.
 These became the principal delegated English legislation restricting freedom of movement, gatherings, and business closures, and were progressively relaxed on 22 April 13 May, 1 June, and 13/15 June.
 The No. 2 regulations of 4 July 2020 further relaxed the rules throughout most of England, apart from City of Leicester and the surrounding area which became the subject of the first of a series of local regulations.

 Between July and September 2020, more extensive and increasingly rigorous ad hoc local regulations were introduced, which in many areas proved unsuccessful in controlling spread of the virus.
+All of these local regulations were repealed on 14 October 2020, and were replaced by the First COVID-19 tier regulations.

+On 31 October 2020, the Prime Minister Boris Johnson announced that England would go into a second lockdown from 5 November, with 'non-essential shops, leisure and entertainment venues' being required to close, and individuals prohibited from leaving home 'without reasonable excuse'.
+In contrast with the first lockdown, schools and universities would be allowed to remain open, and clinically vulnerable people would not have to resume shielding.
+Keir Starmer stated in parliament that the opposition would support the regulations, but regretted that the government had not acted earlier as had been recommended by the Government’s Scientific Advisory Group on Emergencies.

-All of these local regulations were repealed on 14 October 2020, and were replaced by the First COVID-19 tier regulations which were themselves revoked on 5 November and replaced with these more rigorous second lockdown regulations SI 2020/1200.
+The First COVID-19 tier regulations were duly revoked on 5 November 2020 and replaced with these more rigorous second lockdown regulations SI 2020/1200.